xzg5101/CS655-MiniProject/ReadMe.md

 ## To run this program:

-1.  clone the repository to all machines (both server node and worker nodes).
+1. Clone the repository to all machines (both server node and worker nodes).
 You can also run the entire program on one machine.
 2. Before you start:
     - If you want to run the program on multiple machines, make sure the "DEBUG" variable in Environment.py is 0 (**default is 0**), and the SERVER_IP is changed to the public IP of the server node.
     - If you want to run the program on a single local host, make sure the "DEBUG" variable in Environment.py is 1 (**default is 0**).
 You may ignore the SERVER_IP variable